Do you want to become more productive? Who doesn’t, right?

 21. Max Your Commute

 If you need to commute a lot back and forth from your home to the office or to take your kids to school make the most of this time.
 Listen to audio books or personal development CDs or audio courses.
 Instead of the news or music all the time you can turn your commute into learning time to take your skills and knowledge to a higher level.
-There are many services that provide audio books and our Consulting Success System also comes with full audios of the course.

 There you have it.
 21 ways for consultants to become more productive.
 What other ones can you add?
 Have you found any of these helpful in your life?
 Tell me in the comments below…